TAKE A LOOK-Thomas Cook travel firm collapses, hundreds of thousands stranded | Devdiscourse

 Thomas Cook, the world's oldest travel firm, collapsed on Monday, stranding hundreds of thousands of travelers around the globe and launching the biggest peacetime repatriation effort in British history.
-Here are the latest stories: > British tour firm Thomas Cook collapses, stranding travelers> Thomas Cook enters compulsory liquidation > Thomas Cook customers say a hotel in Tunisia stopped them leaving > No one will be stranded, UK minister says on Thomas Cook future > TEXT-Thomas Cook CEO on liquidation: "I apologise"
+Here are the latest stories: > British tour firm Thomas Cook collapses, stranding travelers> Thomas Cook's Condor to continue flying, seeks bridging loan > Thomas Cook collapse boosts rival holiday companies, airlines > Government should have saved Thomas Cook - UK Labour Party > Turkey could lose up to 700,000 tourists a year > Thomas Cook says 140,000 travelings with German subsidiaries > UK PM questions if Thomas Cook bosses 'properly incentivized' > 46 flights operated by Thomas Cook in Spain canceled - AENA > Saga securing flights for customers hit by Thomas Cook collapse > Thomas Cook's collapse strands about 50,000 in Greece > Holiday firm On The Beach flags costs from Thomas Cook collapse > Labour says Thomas Cook bosses should pay back bonuses > Thomas Cook enters compulsory liquidation > Thomas Cook pensions to be assessed by lifeboat fund > Thomas Cook customers say hotel in Tunisia stopped them leaving > No one will be stranded, UK minister says on Thomas Cook future > TEXT-Thomas Cook CEO on liquidation: "I apologize"

-BACKGROUND > EXPLAINER-Thomas Cook collapses: What next and why? > FACTBOX-Fleet of over 100 jets operated by Thomas Cook > FACTBOX-Key dates in the history of tour company Thomas Cook RESCUE EFFORT > Thomas Cook battles for survival with final creditor meeting > Thomas Cook in talks with UK govt, investors on rescue deal > Thomas Cook scrambles for $250 mln to avert collapse > Thomas Cook restructuring plan overshadowed by CDS dispute > China's Fosun set to save Thomas Cook as key terms agreed
+BACKGROUND > EXPLAINER-Thomas Cook collapses: Why and what happens next? > BREAKINGVIEWS-Thomas Cook crash is dry run for Brexit failures > FACTBOX-European reaction to Thomas Cook bankruptcy > FACTBOX-Lessors scramble to recover jets from Thomas Cook > FACTBOX-Fleet of over 100 jets operated by Thomas Cook > FACTBOX-Key dates in the history of tour company Thomas Cook RESCUE EFFORT > Thomas Cook battles for survival with final creditor meeting > Thomas Cook in talks with UK govt, investors on rescue deal > Thomas Cook scrambles for $250 mln to avert collapse > Thomas Cook restructuring plan overshadowed by CDS dispute > China's Fosun set to save Thomas Cook as key terms agreed

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)